 Life at Pinewood in the Covid-19 Era

-Pinewood reopened its doors to all pupils on Monday 7th September 2020.
-Over the summer the school and its Governing Body worked incredibly hard on putting a number of measures in place which would ensure the safety of all members of our community (such as one way systems, clear signage and measures to allow for social distancing).
+This past year has seen the school and its Governing Body work incredibly hard on putting a number of measures in place which ensure the safety of all members of our community (such as in-school testing, one way systems, clear signage and measures to allow for social distancing).
 These changes are regularly revisited and revised in order to adhere to the latest Government guidelines and recommendations.
 The measures are clearly explained to the children in an appropriate manner and daily reminders are given.

 Are parents allowed onsite?

 The number of visitors and parents onsite is kept to a minimum.
 Day children will move into school independently in the morning and be ready for collection from the drive in the afternoons.
 Maintaining good communication between teachers and parents is of great importance but should be through email in the first instance.
 In addition, virtual catch up meetings with either Class Teachers, Form Tutors or Heads of School can be arranged.
 Any other visitors on site are very carefully managed.

 What are the drop-off and pick up arrangements in the morning?